w3f/research/docs/polkadot/Token Economics.md

 * Memory: amount of memory it takes when processing,
 * State: amount of state storage increase it induces.

 Notice that unlike the other three resources which are consumed only once, state storage has a permanent cost over the network.
 Hence for state storage we could have rent or other Runtime mechanisms, to better match fees with the true cost of a tx, and ensure the state size remains bounded.
 This needs further consideration.
+We could also consider a mechanism that doesn't impose a hard limit on state increase but rather controls it via fees; however we prefer to add a limit for soundness, in order to avoid edge cases where the state grows out of control.

 **Adjustable parameters.** For the time being, we suggest the following limits on resource usage when processing a block.
 These parameters are to be further adjusted via governance based on real-life data or more sophisticated mechanisms.